charlietheobald/London-Transport-Roulette/README.md

 * If you're an Android user:
   * Open this link on your mobile phone.
 Click on the file above called "london-transport-roulette.py".
 Then click the download icon in the toolbar to save it to your device.
 Save it in a sensible place so you can come back to it later.
   * To open and run this Python file, you'll need some kind of Python IDE app on your phone.
-If you're an Android user, I recommend Pydroid 3 (available on the Google Play Store).
+If you're an Android user, I recommend Pydroid 3 available on the Google Play Store.
   * Open your Python app of choice, and Open the .py file you've just downloaded.
 There will usually be a "Play" button to run the code - you'll need to do this every time you want to play a new round.
   * Your code should work everywhere, even when you're not connected to a WiFi network.

 * If you're an iPhone / iOS user:
   * Unfortunately, running Python on an iPhone is significantly more difficult than on an Android phone.
-For iPhones, it's usually best to use Python in Safari.
+For iPhones, it's usually best to use Python in Safari or another web browser.
   * Open this link on your mobile phone.
 Click on the file above called "london-transport-roulette.py".
-Select and Copy all the lines of code (the text with a number at the start of each line).
+Select and Copy all the lines of code (that's all the text with a number at the start of each line).
-  * Visit the following link on Safari for an online version of Python: https://pythononline.net/
+  * Visit the following link on your phone for an online version of Python: https://pythononline.net/
   * and Paste your code into the white text box.
 Clicking the green button will allow you to run the program - you'll need to do this every time you want to play a new round.
   * You'll need a WiFi or cellular connection to access this website, so it may be a bit challenging to use in tube tunnels or remote locations with no mobile signal.